 This is all the more reason why having multiple streams of income is so important.
 Social Security may not last, but the work you put in now has the potential to carry you all the way through retirement.

-9. Long-term wealth creation
+9. Build wealth long-term

 You can work smarter, and leverage your time to achieve financial freedom earlier.
 And having freedom from the drudgery of trading your time for money means that you can focus on what’s really important to you–both now and in the future.